 Second, an appellate decision, in a liberally dominated, federal district court, based not on President Trump’s immigration policy, but on presidential candidate Trump’s campaign rhetoric; whereby the court ruled to invalidate an immigration policy that, standing on its own, admittedly passes constitutional muster.
 These judges are, in effect, monitoring, shunning and censoring, via judicial fiat, that which they consider unacceptable political speech — as disconcerting as it is unconstitutional.

 Third, the Liberal Media Complex’s ongoing, ever intensifying cacophony of rage and hatred toward the President.
-It began as Mr. Trump began to secure the Republican nomination in 2016; intensified upon his winning (fair and square, without ‘Russian collusion’) last year’s presidential election; and grows increasingly vicious and irresponsible the more the President deflects the media’s invective and barrels ahead toward his policy objectives.
+It began as soon as Mr. Trump formally announced his candidacy in 2015; intensified upon his winning (fair and square, without ‘Russian collusion’) last year’s presidential election; and grows increasingly vicious and irresponsible the more the President deflects the media’s invective and barrels ahead toward his policy objectives.
 Democrats and the liberal media are promoting, selling to America, the impeachment of President Trump.
 Make no mistake, they are quite serious about this.
 Playing the long game, their aim is to normalize not just the concept, but the very process of impeachment — something heretofore considered a political extremity.

 How does this end if the forces of political nihilism prevail?
 What would stop them from finding the next target or targets, and waging a renewed, reinvigorated war of political annihilation?
 How far would that take us down the road toward fascism, and away from democracy?